 All RAISE grant funding shall be solely allocated to the estimated \$10 million in construction costs and have been budgeted based on the 100% construction plans and specifications.
-Not included in the budget are previously incurred design costs of \$414,000 which were shared between the UA and the City with matching Walton Family Foundation grant funding.
+Not included in the budget are previously incurred design costs of \$414,000 which were shared between the UA and the City with matching funds provided by Walton Family Foundation grant funding.
 Additional previous cost incurred are \$11,500 for environmental approval and \$46,000 for the preparation of the Benefit Cost Analysis.
 No additional funding is necessary to move the project into construction.
-No previous federal funding has been applied to this project.
+No previous federal funding has been awarded to this project.
 It is recognized that none of the cost incurred prior to award is eligible for federal funding.
+All rights-of-way have been acquired and the project is ready for construction upon award of funding for construction.